 The lugs are delivered to our workshop, hand finished and the carbon tubes that will make up the frame are cut to size.
 The tubes arrive in 3m lengths, and were designed by us for specific loads, strength and stiffness characteristics in different parts of the frame.
 Our tubes are straight to maintain optimum fibre alignment and are round or oval for maximum robustness.

 To assemble the frame we use double lap shear joints which are insanely strong - the frame is designed not to fatigue but can also take a landing in excess of 12G… A fighter pilot blacks out at 9G…

 Imagine trying to pull a strip of sellotape off a table – you lift it up right?
 Our joints make that impossible – imagine how much harder it is to have to pull the tape off straight?
-To achieve the bond we fill the joints with adhesive from the bottom, slides the tubes in using a proprietary jig to keen everything parallel, before finally cleaning the excesses adhesive off. with 99% alcohol!
+To achieve the bond we fill the joints with adhesive from the bottom, slide the tubes in using a proprietary jig to keep everything parallel, before finally cleaning the excess adhesive off. with 99% alcohol!

 Step 6 - Frame finishing and shipping